 The presence of govt undertakings and development authority viz.
 West Bengal Housing Infrastructure Development Corporation (WBHIDCO) and New Town Kolkata Development Authority (NKDA) in the Brookfield India REIT micro market has played a pivotal role in infrastructure developments.
 The Brookfield India REIT micro-market has planned infrastructure in terms of wide roads with strategic road network as envisaged by the Govt. of West Bengal since it falls under the New Town Planning Area.
 A prime upcoming infrastructure in the region is the Line 6 (New Garia - Airport via Rajarhat) of Kolkata Metro, which is presently under construction and the nearest metro station (proposed - CBD 1) lies approximately 1.5 km due west from the Subject Property.
-The Line 2 (East- West Metro from Sector V - Howrah) is another partly operational metro route which lies approximately 6 km due west from the Subject Property.
-Presently the nearest operational metro station (Sector V) lies 6 km away (approx. 15-minute drive) whereas after Line 6 becomes operational the nearest metro station (CBD 1) would be just 1.5 km away (approx. 5-minute drive).
+The Line 2 (East- West Metro from Sector V - Howrah) is another partly operational metro station (Sector V) lies 6 km away (approx. 15-minute drive) whereas after Line 6 becomes operational the nearest metro station (CBD 1) would be just 1.5 km away (approx. 5-minute drive).

 - 1. Future supply estimates are based on analysis of proposed and under construction buildings, however future absorption estimates are derived basis past trends, current vacancy and estimated supply. - 2.
 The Net absorption value refers to the net additional leasing activity which has occurred in the year.
-This does not include any precommitments, renewals etc. The pre-commitments are recorded as absorption in the year in which the tenant moves in. - 3.
-Stock ("stock" and / or "relevant stock") and Supply ("supply" and / or "relevant supply") numbers are excluding the non-IT buildings and IT buildings less than 1 lakh square feet and applying certain other criteria.
+This does not include any precommitments, renewals etc. The pre-commitments are recorded as absorption in the year in which the tenant moves in.

+3. Stock ("stock" and / or "relevant stock") and Supply ("supply" and / or "relevant supply") numbers are excluding the non-IT buildings and IT buildings less than 1 lakh square feet and applying certain other criteria.

 Regular upgradation in physical infrastructure has resulted in improvement of connectivity and expanding the city limits.
 Rajarhat commands highest demand in Kolkata as indicated by increase in supply and sub 20% vacancy levels (unlike Kolkata market as whole).
 The Brookfield India REIT micro market emerged to accommodate the increasing demand by occupiers for quality space.
 Further, this micro market allowed the development formats which are conducive to accommodate large office space requirement of the occupiers.
-The micro market holds approximately 49% of the stock in Kolkata and still exhibits lowest vacancy numbers viz. approximately 19.2% as of Q1 2021.
+The micro market holds approximately 49% of the stock in Kolkata and still exhibits lowest vacancy numbers viz. approximately 18.7% as of 9M 2021.
 The analysis of key statistics of this micro market suggests its positioning as a preferred office market of Kolkata.